Rahul-1310/eks-cdk/README.md

-# CDK Python project - AWS EKS
+# CDK project - AWS EKS

 This is a CDK development project with Python.